 If mantas stop swimming, they will sink!
 Mantas, like sharks, have a cartilaginous skeleton that is very light, saving them valuable energy.
 However, they still weigh more than a ton.
 They can control their buoyancy with the variation of an oily substance located in the liver and by simply swimming.

 Another reason for their life in motion is the need to breathe.
 Swimming creates a current of oxygen-rich water through the gills.
-They are not able to create this current themselves.
+They are unable to create this current without moving.

 Reproduction is the Driving Force of Existence

 Mother Nature gave two penises or claspers to male mantas.
-(What are claspers?
+What are claspers?
 And why do they have two?
-Click here for the answer).
+Click here to find out.

 You might think that if males have two penises, females have two vaginas.
-But this isn’t true.
-Females have only one vagina called a “cloaca,” an internal room where the reproductive, digestive and urinary ducts excrete their products.
+However, this isn’t true.
+Females have only one vagina called a “cloaca,” an internal ‘room’ where the reproductive, digestive and urinary ducts excrete their products.

 Can Mantas Sting?